pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 A lot of _Monster_ is familiar, particularly that thing about being able to pinpoint the exact start of one's obsession with a singer.
 (There's a lot of history, for example, between me and [this clip](https://www.youtube.com/watch?v=A6MLEumcr_k).)
 There's a bit of nostalgia in the whiffs of choir life, music-nerd jokes like pronouncing "Price" like "pree-chay", that first great music teacher, even that first pretty horrible music teacher.

 Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound.
+All the people around Leontyne Price (whose sound can be dark, for what it's worth) who were calmly convinced that she was only allowed to sing Aida and Bess in _Porgy and Bess_.
+The act of being a racial minority in a post-secondary music school.

 *
 * ——————————